bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-flyby.md

 The spacecraft heliocentric velocity magnitude is $V_1^s =$ {glue:text}`interplanetary-flyby-V_1:.2f` km/s, the flight path angle is $\alpha_1 =$ {glue:text}`interplanetary-flyby-alpha_1:.2f`°, and the velocity of Venus is $V_{\text{Venus}} =$ {glue:text}`interplanetary-flyby-V_Venus:.2f` km/s.
 The excess velocity vector is $\vector{v}_{\infty,1} =$ {glue:text}`interplanetary-flyby-v_infty1_V:.2f` $\uvec{u}_V$ - {glue:text}`interplanetary-flyby-v_infty1_S:.2f` $\uvec{u}_S$ km/s, and its magnitude is $v_{\infty} =$ {glue:text}`interplanetary-flyby-v_infty:.2f` km/s.

 Now we can compute the geocentric orbital elements of the flyby trajectory.
-In particular, we need to calculate the turn angle $\delta$ using Eq. {eq}`eq:hyperbolic-turn-angle`, which requires the eccentricity $e$ from Eq. {eq}`eq:interplanetary-arrival-eccentricity`.
+In particular, we need to calculate the turn angle $\delta$ using @eq:hyperbolic-turn-angle, which requires the eccentricity $e$ from @eq:interplanetary-arrival-eccentricity.
 Then, we can calculate the $\phi$ angles.

 ```{code-cell} ipython3
 r_p = 300 + 6051.8  # km